tenbaht/servo-motor-controller/README.md

 _atmega/_: the ATmega port of SMC3

-_cport/_: parts of the assembler code translated into something very similar to C. It won't compile, but it is more readable.
+_cport/_: A translation of the the assembler code into valid C code.
+The program logic is as close to the carefully optimized assembler version as possible.
+It compiles and the resulting code behaves identical to the original version.
+The main point is to show the internal logic and to be a more accessible base for modifications.
+The price for this convienence is a much bigger binary size: 4.8kB instead of 1.8kB.
+Carefully crafted assembler code can do real magic.

 The original archives are unpacked for reference into chan/smc and chan/smc3.